 PBR also describes a few of the benefits that the bulls experience.
 First, the bulls are riding in air-ride suspensions in order to prevent possible injuries during travel.
 There’s also a set amount of time for transportation.
 Instead of sitting the bulls in the trailer for a full day’s worth of travel, it’s required that every 10 hours they are given time to rest.
 For the stalls, each space is spacious enough for each bull.
 The organization, as a well, knew that transportation can be a risk for the animals.
 Normally, for an event overseas, the animals would be shipped by sea.
 However, PBR was prepared to spend more for air travel. “. . . it invested nearly $350,000, compared to less than $100,000 if shipped by sea, to fly the necessary bulls to Hawaii for the event in special, customized containers.”14

 While these bulls can stand on their own legs for fame, it’s also the bull riders that add to their glory.
 These cowboys put their life on the line for competition, entertainment, and legendary thrill.
 Every rider has a story and works their hardest in order to ride these contentious bulls.
-So many have fought hard to last the time and stay seated.
+So many have fought hard to last the time and stay seated--these are the people that make rodeo history.
 Among the many acclaimed riders, there’s a few that need recognition for their impeccable skills.
 PBR describes a few of the riders and competitors.
 Chris Shivers is one that has been the “career leader in 90-point rides.”15 J.B.
 Mauney is known for his ability to win the PBR Final average, and has won the 2006 PBR Rookie of the Year.
 Ty Murray is another athlete of high standing.
 He is known as the “greatest all-around cowboy who has ever lived.”15 Jerome Davis is known for his success as a 1995 World Champion.15 Today, though, he is now the highest breeder for bulls.
 Jim Sharp is another one of the greats.
 He holds an amazing record of 23 bulls, consecutively.
 Not once was he bucked off during those 23 rides in a row.
 He was also the first to handle and ride all 10 bulls for the NFR event.
-For Kody Lostroh, his name is not lost in rodeo.
+For Kody Lostroh, his name is not lost in rodeo history.
 He is the “reigning PBR World champion.”
 Although he had an elbow injury, he road triumphantly on the bull.
 He is considered to be the most technically correct rider.
 With this skill, he has been able to keep his reigning title as the world champion.
 Tuff Hedeman was known for his victories during mid-late 1980s.
 His winnings earned him the title of PBR World Champion in 1995.
 The amazing thing for Hedeman was that his winnings arose from the most competitive times of bull riding.
 Owen Washburn was known for his consistency in the PBR.
 He also earned over $1 million, and gained world title in 1996.
 Adriano Moraes has a unique title as the first to win the World Champion title under the PBR.
 He also stands as the only man to have gained three world championship titles.
 Terry Don West is another rider that has amazed many audiences and viewers.
 He was voted by fans into the bracket, and has won the PRCA world title.
 He known for his consistency when it comes to staying on the bull.
 Cody Hart was another great that set high records—90-point rides, and gained six event titles that led to World Champion.
 Like other riders, he also earned the significant amount of $1 million.
 Guilherme Marchi was well known for his consistency within PBR, eventually leading up to his winning the World Championship title in 2008.
 It’s a victory for highly competitive consistency for this cowboy.
 Troy Dunn holds a unique winning title as the only man to have won two World Finals.
 Also, he is the only Australian to win these titles.
 With his experiences and winnings, he helped to form the first PBR for Australia.
 Michael Gaffney was famous for his ability to ride Little Yellow Jacket.
 He not only had a single victory with this athletic bull, but had two victories riding the full time on the Little Yellow Jacket.
 Justin McBride settled his career with $5 million on winning earnings.
 He did this by setting and holding many records, including wins of 32, and being the two-time World Champion.
 Mike Lee holds a unique title.
 He is known for his fame in 2005.
 During this riding season, he became the only cowboy to win both World Finals title and World overall title.

 PBR does a short article, giving a brief on his career.
 For McBride, his start was a humble beginning.
 Top riders like Murray, Dunn, Curry, and others were there in the early days for McBride.
 As the article mentioned, this was an intimidating start.
 Being surrounded by men such as these would be nerve-racking for anyone, even in the early days of their fame.
 One famous cowboy, Curry, had ridden a bull that McBride has drawn one week later.
 Curry’s advice to McBride was an easy and cool comment—Curry had mentioned he shouldn’t worry.
 However, McBride knew differently, but was glad to hear calming news from someone.
 “I always thought that was nice of him to come lie to me that,” McBride said, "because there was nothing easy about that bull.
 But he went out of his way to at least make me think I wasn't going to die that day.”16 There’s a big risk in this sport, and McBride knew it.
 After Curry’s ride, there must have been an expectation for McBride.
 To follow in Curry’s footsteps could have been a rocky start.
 However, he overcame this bull, Hollywood, and rode with confidence and a winning spirit.
 “McBride rode the bull for 93 points, winning the first of his record-setting 32 career events wins.”16 For some, a win like this was huge.
 For McBride, he knew that he had to gain “stickers” and the support of many sponsors.
 For years other riders have gained sponsors (aka stickers) on their chest.
 This meant you had made it.
 The proudest moment for McBride, he said, was the day when he finally gained a supporter. ‘"That's when you knew you had arrived, when you got stickers on your vest," McBride said.
 "For me, it was such a huge deal.
 I remember I was so proud I had stickers on my vest and they were the real stickers."’16 For a guy who’s earned more than most in this career, he recognized what was highly important in his early days—to win and gain support.
 He was quickly introduced to many of his heroes, and listened to their council.
 The number one take away from all of them was that winning was most important in the game.
 He knew he had to step up his game.
 It wasn’t any secret that being good wasn’t enough.
 For McBride, he saw many riders walk into the locker room with much embarrassment after being bucked off.
 No matter the circumstance for McBride, he had an attitude of accountability.
 To make an excuse was not an option.
 He would say, “He learned early on that the greats didn't allow others to blame their shortcomings on bad bulls.”16 He quickly discovered, by example, that “crybabies” were not allowed.
 If anyone made a fuss or blamed the draw for a bad ride, the other riders would let him have it—there’s no tolerance for bad losers in the field.
 This wasn’t McBride’s style.
 He made sure to hang around the greats, and toughen up.
 According to PBR, he had won five events in his third season.
 For McBride, he made a slight change in his later years.
 Before, he would hang around the guys and watch their strategies and daily habits.
 If one would drink a beer after a ride, so would he.
 However, he made a change later in his career.
 He became more reclusive.
 As he progressed in his career, and gained his millions, he stepped away in his prime.
 To this day, he has no regrets for this decision.
 One thing he does know is that he will forever share a camaraderie with great men in the arena.